nilbot/wall-e/README.md

 WALL-E
 ======

-hop the fence
+HOP THE FENCE!!!

+This project implements an automatic solution to battle the fence.
+Using Go.

+Current feature:
-This project implement an automatic update of hosts file for those suffering from DNS poisoning using Google Go.
+    * Automatically & periodically update of files, currently its hosts, for those suffering from DNS poisoning.